Forum for Democracy: History

+Founding and early years (2016–2018)

-FVD was established by Baudet and Otten as a citizens initiative and then a think tank whose main feat was campaigning in the 2016 Dutch Ukraine–European Union Association Agreement referendum and against the EU in general.
+The FvD was established by Baudet and Henk Otten as a citizens initiative and then a think tank whose main feat was campaigning in the 2016 Dutch Ukraine–European Union Association Agreement referendum and against the EU in general.
 The think-tank argued for the introduction of a referendum act and campaigned with GeenPeil to have an inquiry into Dutch membership of the eurozone.
+In 2015, Baudet along with journalists Jort Kelder and Arno Wellens took the initiative to parliament to call for a debate on the eurozone.

-In September 2016, it converted itself into a political party and announced its intention to take part in the 2017 general election, where the FvD ended up with 1.8% of the vote and 2 seats, entering parliament for the first time.
-In February 2019, the FvD had nearly 31,000 members.
+In September 2016, it converted itself into a political party founded by Baudet, Henk Otten and Rob Rooken and announced its intention to take part in the 2017 general election.
+The FvD ended up with 1.8% of the vote, entering parliament for the first time with two seats taken by Baudet and well-known lawyer and commentator Theo Hiddema.

-In February 2018, in part due to its fast growing pace the party suffered from internal issues with a number of prominent members leaving the party because they felt the party had a lack of internal democracy.
+In February 2018, in part due to its rapidly growing pace, the party suffered from internal issues with a number of prominent members leaving the party because they felt the party had a lack of internal democracy.

-Electoral breakthrough
+Electoral breakthrough (2018–2019)

 In the 2018 municipal elections, the FvD won three seats on the Amsterdam city council.
 The party only stood in Amsterdam.
 In Rotterdam however it endorsed the Livable Rotterdam party.

+The FvD gained three MEPs during the 2019 European Parliament election in the Netherlands.
+The party's lead candidate was journalist and former Lijst Dedecker politician Derk Jan Eppink.
+During the campaign, Baudet pledged that the FvD would join the European Conservatives and Reformists and the party was subsequently accepted into the group.

-During the 2019 provincial elections, Forum for Democracy won 86 seats, spread across the twelve provinces of the Netherlands.
-In South Holland, North Holland, and Flevoland, FvD became the largest party, winning 11, 9 and 8 seats respectively.
+During the 2019 provincial elections, Forum for Democracy made a major breakthrough and won 86 seats, spread across the twelve provinces of the Netherlands.
+In South Holland, North Holland, and Flevoland, FvD became the largest party, winning 11, nine, and eight seats respectively.
 In all other provinces, the party came either second or third in terms of numbers of votes.
 As populists, the bulk of the Forum's nominated parliamentary candidates did not have prior active experience in other political parties.